reuben-john/hands-on-rust/chapter-2/notes.md

 Best is iterating like python for x in &my_list

 structs are like a class.
-You define them using struct then use them using impl
+You define them using struct then use them using impl You don't access associated functions via .  is name.new() rather you call the method from the struct.
+Struct::new() You do access method functions via . ie name.greet()

+rust has many iterators built in.
+They function with method chaining and allow you to manipulate data.
+It will work in any collection

+find() uses a closure to check for data in the collection It returns an Option which contains the value that was matched or are empty An option has Some(x) value or None
+There any many different ways it interact with Options, but match is used to determine if the Option contains that data.

+Iterators are extremely fast.
+Faster than using your own loops.
+They work similarly to LINQ in c#

+You can use the derive macro to add Debug to print any types.
+So if you add it to your struct, it will print out the whole struct with the debug placeholder.
+All types must support that derive to work.

+Vectors are a type of array that you can push values onto.
+This way they are dynamically sized.
+They are created using vec! to convert a list to a vector.
+You can also create a new empty list using Vec::new() The macro vec! is the preferred method